Many happy returns

 Whilst there was indeed a full (human) moderation team vetting all submissions before they were genuinely public, we set the site up so that as posters were completed, they would appear to seamlessly integrate into the gallery.
 This was all within a user’s own session so that their poster was actually only in their own gallery until it was approved.

-Of course, screen grabs cannot be moderated, and a certain Dave Gorman helped spark a full-on Twitter trending spike with some hilarious creative writing of his own!
+Of course there was still some fun to be had and a certain comedic Dave Gorman helped spark a full-on Twitter trending spike with some hilarious creative writing of his own!